JoburgDataPlatformUserGroup/FabricPreCon/1 - Setup.md

 ## Create a warehouse

-1. From the experience switcher located at the bottom left, select Data Engineering.
+1. From the experience switcher located at the bottom left, select **Data Warehousing**.

     ![Change experience to warehouse](/images/change-to-datawarehouse.png)